Autumn update from our Head Gardener

 Changing seasons

-October is a month of transition and change in the gardens here at Kilver Court, so who better to guide us through the goings on of the garden than our Head Gardener, Chris Inchley:
+September and October are months of transition and change in the gardens here at Kilver Court, so who better to guide us through the goings on of the garden than our Head Gardener, Chris Inchley:

 As our climate changes, we are growing more tender plants